About Blood Cancer

 Hear the stories of a patient in need and a donor who saved a life.

 Anthony Daniels is fighting Hodgkin's Lymphoma for the 4th time and needs a bone marrow transplant.
 Currently, there is no one on the international registry that is a match.
-This video was produced by Delete Blood Cancer, our partner in helping register patients.
+This video was produced by DKMS, our partner in helping register donors.

 A Loyola Blakefield graduate talks about what it meant to donate bone marrow to a patient in need.
 Jeff Jackson swabbed during a Join for Joe Senior Swab Day sponsored by There Goes My Hero.